 - TEMPERATURE RATING: Put simply, these are the temperatures at which you should be able to get a night's sleep in normal circumstances.
 For fuller details about the TOT rating see this Technical Briefing.

 - CLOTHING: Thermals (if you are taking them) and/or other clothing obviously help to keep you warm.
-If choosing the Minimus or the M.Degree° 200K, then Wafer/Wafer Ultima clothing adds considerable warmth for minimal weight.
+The Wafer/Wafer Ultima clothing adds considerable warmth for minimal weight.
 Even warmer but still very light is the K-Series Ultra Down Vest at 150gm.
 See the Clothing section below for more details.

-- FABRIC OPTIONS: The Minimus K and Minim 400K come as standard with MX – an exceptionally tough but nevertheless very lightweight fabric – but are also available in Ultrashell.
-This is highly wind/water resistant, which is particularly useful for shedding condensation in tents, and only adds about 18gm to the total weight.
-M.Degree° bags use 7X, our lightest fabric, with Hypershell as the water resistant option (adds about 15g).
+- FABRIC OPTIONS: The M.Degree and Delta Race bags come with very lightweight fabric as standard, but are also available in Hypershell.
+This is highly wind/water resistant, which is particularly useful for shedding condensation in small tents, and only adds about 15gm to the total weight.

-- The M.Degree° bags are also available with a waterproof footbag (racing tents can be pretty cramped and it’s easy to end up sleeping with feet pressed against wet fabric) which can be permanently fixed in place, or detachable to allow stripping down for ultralight overnights.
+- The M.Degree and Delta Race bags are also available with a waterproof footbag (racing tents can be pretty cramped and it’s easy to end up sleeping with feet pressed against wet fabric) which can be permanently fixed in place, or detachable to allow stripping down for ultralight overnights.

-- PACKED SIZE: PHD stuff sacs tend to be on the loose side.
+- PACKED SIZE: PHD stuff sacs tend to be on the relaxed side.
 All these bags can be compressed further in your sack.